tinlizard/notes-generator-app/README.md

 ## Notes generator app

 This app generates summary notes of PDF texts using ChatGPT.
+Made using TypeScript, vite, and React.